How can I help you?

 Through the browse option in the image dialog, select the image from the local machine and insert it into the Rich Text Editor content.

-If the path field is not specified in RichTextEditorImageSettings, the image will be converted to base64, and a blob url for the image will be created, and the generated url will set as the src property of the <img> tag as follows:
+If the path field is not specified in RichTextEditorImageSettings, the image will be converted to base64, or a blob URL, and the generated URL will be set as the src property of the <img> tag as follows:

 The image selected from the local machine will be uploaded and saved to the specified location.